Webinar

 In short, these security policies are designed to provide clarity and reduce confusion.

-Apart from that, it includes the implementation of multi-factor authentication (MFA) and privileges management systems.
+Apart from that, it includes the implementation of multi-factor authentication (MFA) and privileges access management systems.

 These authentication measures contribute to the protection of an organization's confidential information.
 Further, ultimately reducing the risk of data breaches and aiding organizations in achieving their compliance objectives.